engeir/hack-md-notes/parameter-scan.md

 <sup>**Figure:** Different CESM2 AOD fields</sup>

 Let us then focus more on the difference time series, namely `AOD(dn)-SAOD(dn)`, and compare this to the AOD field that is found in the CESM LME data set.
-This also include a shifted version, where the biggest eruption (1258) has been placed in 1852.
+This also includes a shifted version, where the biggest eruption (1258) has been placed in 1852.
 This eruption has an estimated injected SO~2~ of 258 Tg, while the CESM2 simulation we compare with now uses an injected SO~2~ of 400 Tg.